Kevin C. Rhoades: Priesthood

-Episcopal career

 Bishop of Harrisburg

-On October 14, 2004, Rhoades was appointed as the ninth bishop of the Diocese of Harrisburg by Pope John Paul II.
-He received his episcopal consecration on December 9, 2004, from Cardinal Justin Rigali, with Cardinal Keeler and Bishop Thomas Olmsted serving as co-consecrators.
-Rhoades selected as his episcopal motto: Veritatem In Caritate, meaning, "Truth in Charity" (Ephesians 4:15).
+On October 14, 2004, Rhoades was appointed as the ninth bishop of Harrisburg by Pope John Paul II.
+He received his episcopal consecration on December 9, 2004, from Cardinal Justin Rigali, with Keeler and Bishop Thomas Olmsted serving as co-consecrators.
+Rhoades selected as his episcopal motto: Veritatem In Caritate, meaning, "Truth in Charity" (Ephesians 4:15 in the New Testament).

-Within the United States Conference of Catholic Bishops (USCCB), Rhoades was a member of the Committee on Ecumenical and Interreligious Affairs, the Committee on Pastoral Practices, and the Subcommittee on the Catechism.
+Within the USCCB, Rhoades was a member of the Committee on Ecumenical and Interreligious Affairs, the Committee on Pastoral Practices, and the Subcommittee on the Catechism.
 He chaired the Committee on Laity, Marriage, Family Life and Youth.

-In 2006, Rhoades recommended to the Vatican that William Presley, a priest in the diocese, be laicized.
-Presley had faced allegations of sexual abuse in the 1970's when he was assigned to the University of Notre Dame in Notre Dame, Indiana.
+In 2006, Rhoades recommended to the Vatican that Reverend William Presley be laicized.
+Presley had faced allegations of sexual abuse in the 1970s when he was assigned to the University of Notre Dame in South Bend, Indiana.
 In his letter, Rhoades termed Presley as a "sexual predator" and a danger to the Catholic community.
-However, Rhoades did not report him to the general public, fearing scandal.
 The Presley case was revealed in 2018 by the Pennsylvania Grand Jury investigation of sexual abuse in the church.
 The grand jury also revealed that in 2007 Rhoades told the Vatican that he had ordered a second priest accused of sexual abuse to spend the rest of his life in penance.
-Again, Rhoades did not report the priest to the public due to concern about scandal.
-In response to both cases, Rhoades in 2018 said he followed all the procedures then in place and reported the two priests to law enforcement.
+In both cases, Rhoades reported the accused priest to law enforcement, but not to the general public, fearing a scandal.